department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-10-Claim-Contextualization/research-findings.md

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

-When asked during the study, we found that *10 of 14* participants preferred the new design.
-Most of which attributed the decision to the level of detail in the content.
-(Note: Participant 1 was not counted for this question because they were having internet issues, we weren’t able to get their feedback on that question.)
+During the study, we discovered that **10 of 14** participants favored the new design.
+Many of them cited the content's level of detail as their reason.

+**Note**: Participant 1 was not counted for this question because they were having internet issues, we weren’t able to get their feedback on that question.

-On a scale of 1 to 5 (one being the lowest), veterans rated the helpfulness and level of detail of the new design as 4.5 and 4.8 respectively.
+On a scale of 1 to 5 (one being the lowest), Veterans rated the helpfulness and level of detail of the new design as **4.5 and 4.8** respectively.
 Compared to the current design (control) which average scores 3.8 and 3.7.

-> _Prefers the prototype "More detail...and it had that really great diagram. - P6_
+> _More detail...and it had that really great diagram. - P6_

-> _I prefer to know that it can move back…in this version (control) it can stay in Step 3 for months and make a person feel frustrated...in the other one someone has their eyes on it. - P14_
+> _I prefer to know that it can move back…in this version (control) it can stay in Step 3 for months and make a person feel frustrated...in the other one someone has their eyes on it. - P9_

-**2. Participants appreciated the estimated time feature; it seems to be one of their favorite parts of the new design.**
+**2. Most people understood that our graphics represented the process steps and that some steps may repeat.**

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

+The steps diagram and repeat symbols in the accordion clarified that some steps might repeat during the claims process.
+While reviewing claim details, some people used the graphic to anticipate when these steps could repeat.

+> _[Diagram] 8 step process and it shows 3-6 potential revolving - P18_

+> _[Graphic]: Represents the number of steps and shows the step that repeats - P8_

+However, it's important to emphasize that the process steps will not skip ahead.
+If a claim step repeats, the number of steps will also remain constant.

+> _I'm guessing maybe if you are step 3 you can skip to step 6 but if they don't have everything to make a decision they can go back to step 3 - P13_

+> _out of 8 steps, it might have to turn into 11 steps if they repeat… - P10_

+**3. Participants liked the estimated time feature, but there's confusion about timelines when claims repeat steps.**

+Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

 Participants found solace seeing the estimated timeline for each step in combination with the date when the step began.
 It helped set expectations on how long an individual step will take.
-A few veterans hinted that this feature reduces their need to call VA to inquire about their claim being “stuck”.
+A few Veterans hinted that this feature reduces their need to call VA to inquire about their claim being “stuck”.

-> _with the current (control design), I would call VA often, because i want to know why my claim hasn't moved - P2_

 > _… time frame, that's super important - P12_

-> _… But what I liked on the previous page again, was kind of like that.
+> _...
 It was very upfront like, Hey, this!
 This should only take one to 2 days.
 And then it was more detailed.
 Right? - P11_

-**3. Participants desire specific information regarding their claims, rather than solely relying on a general overview of the claims process.**
+Nevertheless, we must work with the VBA partners to ensure the accuracy of estimated times and provide clarity on how repeating steps might impact the timeframe.

+> _… does the time estimate start over or does it continue with the time left. - P2_

+**4. When claims repeat steps, they wanted to know why and who's responsible for resolving the issue.**

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

 In our study, we found that most Veterans found the general overview content helpful.
 However, when their claims went backward, they wanted to know why specifically.
 Some were frustrated because they didn't know the exact reasons, especially when the site said, "Nothing is needed from you."

-Some veterans wanted to see a checklist of evidence needed by the VA to assess their claim.
-They asked two questions: What evidence is missing, and what can they do to expedite the process?
-If the issue lies with VA staff, they wanted to know what happened.
+Some Veterans wanted to see a checklist of evidence needed by the VA to assess their claim.
+They asked two key questions:

-> _Supporting data: Quote here_

-> _Supporting data: Quote here_

-**4. Most people understood what the graphics is communicating**
+1. What evidence is missing, and what can they do to expedite the process?
+2. If the issue lies with VA staff, they wanted to know what happened.

+**5. Participants had different preferences regarding the level of detail in the overview page, with some favoring more information and others preferring less.**

 Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

-The steps diagram and repeat symbols in the accordion clarified that some steps might repeat during the claims process.
-Some people used the graphic to anticipate when these steps would occur again while reviewing claim details.

-> _[Diagram] 8 step process and it shows 3-6 potential revolving.  understanding overtime the step can go backwards. from 6 to 3, 4 to 3 etc. - P18_

-> _[Graphic]: Represents the number of steps and shows the step that repeats. - P8_

-**5. Two personas emerged over the course of the research sessions: some participants preferred the extra details while others wanted less.**

-Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

-During the study, participants had the opportunity to compare the new designs to the current (control design).
-We realized a divide in the participants, where some appreciated having the extra details about each step in the claim.
-Others felt like there was too much information and that it wasn't particularly useful.
+**Prefers more detail**

-- Most of the participants appreciated having extra detail, 11 out of 14.
+11 out of 14 participants appreciated having extra detail; we also noticed these people had more claims filed.

-   > _Because if I logged on and saw this today and I saw all this info, It would take away all the anxiety I have._
+> _... if I logged on and saw this today and I saw all this info, It would take away all the anxiety I have. - P1_

 > _I would give it a 5; compared to eBenefits, this is way more detailed.
 I would highly rate it.
 Any questions I’d want someone to answer, it’s already here.
 Everything has been explained, the verbiage is very direct.
-Compared to what we had before in eBenefits._
+Compared to what we had before in eBenefits. - P14_

+**Prefers Less detail**

-- Participants who preferred fewer details had different reasons for their preference.
+Participants who liked less detail had different reasons why.
+We the high level snapshot on the status page meets their need.
-   > _found herself jumping around alot to find information. - P13_

 > _I like this is better (referring to control design), it’s simple...cuts all the jargon down. - P17_

-   > _I Feels content on mobile device should be concise, but on desktop, it's OK to have more because of screen real estate - P13_
+> _“found herself jumping around alot to find information.” <br> <br> “Content on mobile device should be concise, but on desktop, it's OK to have more because of screen real estate” - P13_

-**6. We observed that certain participants were confused by specific aspects of the content.**

-Labels: BNFT: Disability, Claims Status, PRDT: Claim-status-tool

-Although most participants in this group understood the essence of what the graphics were communicating they were confused about what that might look like in reality.
-- A participant thought the claim could jump from step 3 to 6 if all the evidence were received.
-   > _I'm guessing maybe if you are step 3 you can skip to step 6 but if they don't have everything to make a decision they can go back to step 3. - P13_

-- When looking at the repeat callout inside the accordion, some people weren’t sure which step the box was referring to.
-   > _That would be confusing because... what step are they referring to?_

-- Some participants didn’t understand how a step repeating will affect the timeline.
-   > _… does the time estimate start over or does it continue with the time left. - P2_

-   > _out of 8 steps, it might have to turn into 11 steps if they repeat… - P10_
-- Participants were uncertain when they can add evidence
-  > _He wants a line to tell him when he's allowed to add evidence and when there's no additional evidence allowed. - P12_
+***Progressive disclosure Status and Overview tabs***

+We think Key Finding #5 validates our overall design approach, which uses the principle of “progressive disclosure” and a tab navigation to provide both a high level snapshot of the claim (Status) and the option to dig deeper (Overview).

+Having these multiple zoom levels we believe will accommodate the needs of Veterans who prefer simplicity as well as those who prefer more detail.

 ## Secondary Finding
-- Participants expressed concerns that Veterans who are less tech-savvy might struggle to use the tool.
-- Veterans desired an interactive steps diagram or one that highlights the current step in their claim.
+1. Veterans desired an interactive steps diagram or one that highlights the current step in their claim.
-- Most people found that the status page provided sufficient information about their claim.
+2. Most people found that the status page provided sufficient information about their claim.
 We believe this meets the need for people who prefer fewer details.
+3. A few participants were uncertain when they can add evidence.

 ## Recommendations

-_Put together initial recommendations here based on your findings along with supporting evidence.
-Review with your team, then edit as needed._

-* Recommendation 1
-    * _Supporting evidence_
-* Recommendation 2
-    * _Supporting evidence_
+* Continue the workstream of breaking out the steps and improve the beloved features of the new design while simplifying the content.
+    * _Majority of participants preferred the new design._
+* Ensure the accuracy of the timelines by using the data available and collaborating with VBA stakeholders to set realistic expectations for the process.
+    * _Many participants found the timeline helpful and believe it could reduce stress because it provides answers to questions they had regarding turnaround times._
+* Provide Veterans more specific messages about their claim, particularly if it moves backward.
+    * _Though participants found the overview content useful, they became uncertain about the status of their claim when a step repeated.
+Particpants wanted to know the exact reason why their claim repeated a step._
+* Collaborate with content strategists and SMEs (subject matter experts) to clarify confusing areas of the content.
+    * _We the claim repeated a step, we noticed different levels of confusion regarding certain content elements: timeframe, claim steps, and adding evidence.
+We aim to collaborate with content strategist and SMEs to ensure clear communication._

 ## Next Steps